 1: Leaky/Running Toilets

-- The Sound Check.
-Simply walk up to your toilet and listen.
-If you hear an odd hiss-like noise, you may have a leak and will want to check further.
+- The Sound Check: Simply walk up to your toilet and listen.
+If you hear an odd hiss-like noise, you may have a leak and will want to check the tank flapper, water line connections, and seals further.

 In most cases, these leaks will be caused by a faulty flapper in the toilet tank.
-This is a relatively easy fix that only requires a short trip to your local home improvement/hardware store and a few minutes.
+This is a relatively easy fix that only requires a short trip to your local home hardware store and a few minutes of work.

 2: Leaky Faucets & Fixtures